Sahara with Michael Palin

-Sahara with Michael Palin is a four-part BBC television series presented by British comedian and travel presenter Michael Palin, and first broadcast in 2002.
+Sahara with Michael Palin is a four-part BBC television series presented by British comedian and travel presenter Michael Palin, and first broadcast on BBC One from 13 October to 3 November 2002.
 In it, Palin travelled around the Sahara in Northern and Western Africa, meeting people and visiting places.
 The journey route included the following countries and territories: Gibraltar, Morocco, Western Sahara, Mauritania, Senegal, Mali, Niger, Libya, Tunisia, Algeria and Ceuta, Spain.